 - Parietal or oxyntic cells – These cells secrete concentrated HCl and intrinsic factor.
 Intrinsic factor plays an important role in the absorption of the vitamin B12.
 HCL is used to activate the proenzyme pepsinogen.

 Finally, the following enzymes are secreted by gastric glands:

 - Pepsin – It is used to denature the proteins into peptones and proteases.

 - Rennin – It is a type of proteolytic enzyme which is present in the infant’s gastric juice.

 - Lipase – Small amount of lipase enzyme is secreted by the gastric gland.
-It is used to convert the di and monoglycerides into fatty acids and glycerol.
+It is used to convert fats to di and monoglycerides.

 In the small intestine, three major digestive juices are secreted.
 These are as follows: